Lee Jun-ho

 Lee Jun-ho (born January 25, 1990), known mononymously as Junho, is a South Korean singer-songwriter and actor.
-He is a member of the South Korean boy band 2PM.
-Lee made his acting debut in the film Cold Eyes (2013) and has since starred in Twenty (2015) as well as notable television series such as Good Manager (2017), Rain or Shine (2017–2018), King the Land (2023), and Typhoon Family (2025).
+He rose to prominence as a member of the South Korean boy band 2PM.
+Lee made his acting debut in the film Cold Eyes (2013) and has since appeared in films such as Twenty (2015), as well as notable television series such as Good Manager (2017), Rain or Shine (2017–2018), Confession (2019), King the Land (2023), Typhoon Family (2025), and Cashero (2025).
 His performance in The Red Sleeve (2021) earned him the Baeksang Arts Award for Best Actor.
 As a solo artist, Lee has released two studio albums, one compilation album and eight extended plays, achieving significant success in Japan.

 Early life and education

+Lee was inspired to pursue filmmaking after watching the film Shiri in elementary school.
+However, by the fourth grade, his interests had shifted toward acting.
+Although he initially enjoyed dancing and singing, he aspired to become an actor and subsequently enrolled in the drama program at Sewon High School.
+While in high school, Lee was active in the school's theater club and participated in various provincial and poetry competitions.

+Lee attended Howon University in Gunsan, South Korea, where he completed his undergraduate studies.
+He later earned a master's degree in cinematography from Sejong University.

+Career

+Career beginnings

 In 2006, Lee first gained public attention when he won Superstar Survival.
-The show started with twelve teenage competitors and, as the weeks went on, they were eliminated one by one until three were left.
-The process followed a similar style to that of the reality show Survivor.
-Lee signed a contract with JYP Entertainment after winning the contest, placing first out of 6,500 competitors.
+The show began with twelve teenage competitors, who were eliminated one by one over the course of the competition until three finalists remained.
+Its format was similar to that of the reality show Survivor.
+Lee signed a contract with JYP Entertainment after winning the contest, placing first among 6,500 competitors.

-Lee participated in an undergraduate program at Howon University located in Gunsan, South Korea, with his bandmates Chansung and Wooyoung.
-Furthermore, he, alongside Chansung, attained a master's degree in cinematography from Sejong University.

-Career

-2008–2009: Debut with 2PM

-In 2008, he participated in Mnet's Hot Blood Men, a program that chronicles the rigorous training of thirteen aspiring trainees, all vying for a coveted spot in the boy band One Day.
-This initiative ultimately led to the formation of two distinct boy bands, namely 2AM and 2PM.
+In 2008, he participated in Mnet's Hot Blooded Men, a program that followed the rigorous training of thirteen aspiring trainees competing for a coveted place in the boy band One Day.
+The program ultimately led to the formation of two boy bands, 2AM and 2PM.